Locize, the Swiss-engineered translation management system.

 If your question is missing, email support@locize.com

-Three concrete benefits: (1) dual regulatory coverage — Swiss FADP plus EU GDPR both apply to your translation data, and the stricter rule wins; (2) ownership stability — Locize is Swiss-owned and independent, with no acquisition pressure that could change the product roadmap or pricing model; (3) long-term API stability — the same Swiss team has maintained i18next since 2015 (v2 rewrite) with stable APIs, and applies the same engineering discipline to Locize.
+Three concrete benefits: (1) dual regulatory coverage — Swiss FADP and EU GDPR both apply to your translation data, with the stricter rule winning; (2) ownership stability — Locize is Swiss-owned and independent, with no acquisition pressure that could change the product roadmap or pricing model; (3) long-term API stability — the same Swiss team has maintained i18next with stable APIs since the v2 rewrite in 2015, and applies the same engineering discipline to Locize.

-Customer translation data is hosted on Amazon Web Services (AWS) in Ireland — inside the EU and subject to GDPR.
-Business correspondence (e.g. support@locize.com) is hosted in Switzerland by Hostpoint AG.
-App-generated notifications go via Amazon SES.
-See the security page for full infrastructure detail.
+Customer translation data is hosted in Amazon Web Services (AWS) in Ireland, inside the EU and subject to GDPR.
+Business correspondence (e.g., support@locize.com) is hosted in Switzerland by Hostpoint AG.
+App-generated notifications go through Amazon SES.
+See the security page for the full infrastructure breakdown.

-Yes — both.
-Because Locize is a Swiss company with EU-based data infrastructure, both the Swiss Federal Act on Data Protection (revFADP, in force since September 2023) and the EU General Data Protection Regulation apply.
-A Data Processing Agreement covering both regulations is available — see /dpa.
+Yes, both.
+Because Locize is a Swiss company with EU-based data infrastructure, the Swiss Federal Act on Data Protection (revFADP, in force since September 2023) and the EU General Data Protection Regulation both apply.
+A Data Processing Agreement (DPA) covering both regulations is available.
+See /dpa.
 Subprocessors are listed in our privacy policy.

-Those are translation service agencies — they provide human translators as a service.
-Locize is a translation management platform — software for developer teams to integrate translations into web and mobile apps via API, CDN, and CI/CD pipelines.
-You can pair Locize with any translation agency (Swiss or otherwise) for human translation work; the platform handles the technical delivery layer that agencies do not.
+These are translation service agencies: they provide human translators as a service.
+Locize is a translation management platform: software for developer teams to integrate translations into web and mobile apps via API, CDN, and CI/CD pipelines.
+You can pair Locize with any translation agency (Swiss or otherwise) for human translation work; the platform handles the technical delivery layer that agencies do not cover.

 No. Locize is API-first and CDN-delivered with global edge infrastructure.
-Integration into GitHub Actions, GitLab CI, Vercel, Netlify, or any other build pipeline is identical regardless of which jurisdiction your build runners are in.
-The Swiss aspect applies to the company entity and legal framework, not to the technical delivery surface.
+Integration with GitHub Actions, GitLab CI, Vercel, Netlify, or any other build pipeline is identical regardless of where your build runners are located.
+The Swiss aspect applies to the company entity and legal framework, not the technical delivery surface.

-For most buyers it does not — but for regulated industries, public-sector organizations, or companies prioritizing long-term vendor stability, it can matter.
-Swiss-registered vendors are subject to Swiss neutrality and ownership-disclosure rules, are outside the US CLOUD Act jurisdiction at the corporate level, and have a track record of long-term software stability (Swiss software products tend to outlive their VC-funded competitors).
-For Locize specifically, the Swiss-engineering connection to i18next is a strong signal of API longevity — the i18next library has maintained backward compatibility for over a decade.
+For most buyers, it doesn't.
+But for regulated industries, public-sector organizations, or businesses prioritizing long-term vendor stability, it can be significant.
+Swiss vendors are subject to Swiss neutrality and ownership disclosure rules, sit outside the US CLOUD Act at the corporate level, and have a track record of long-lived software stability (Swiss software products tend to outlast their VC-funded competitors).
+For Locize specifically, the Swiss engineering connection to i18next is a strong signal of API longevity: the i18next library has maintained backward compatibility for over a decade.